Museums abound

 ©Patrick Lambin

-An event that supports jazz creation and features some of the greatest names in jazz, year after year.
-It’s been going on for more than thirty years!
-An institution in Strasbourg…
+This event supports jazz creation and features some of the greatest names in jazz, year after year.

 A city of books

-Strasbourg has a dense network of libraries, the flagship of which, the André Malraux Media Library, is well worth a visit.
+The Strasbourg area has a dense network of libraries, the flagship of which, the André Malraux Media Library, is well worth a visit.
 This old disused warehouse surrounded by water was rehabilitated in a way that preserved the industrial identity of the place, while opening it up to the surrounding environment.

 Strasbourg is also home to France’s second-largest library: the National and University Library.
 In particular, this library houses one of Europe’s first Egyptology collections.

-Finally, book lovers will be delighted by the numerous independent bookstores, booksellers and book markets that can be found across the city.
+Book lovers will be delighted by the numerous independent bookstores, booksellers and book markets that can be found across the city.